Lie groups and Lie algebras

 \subsection{Quantum numbers}

 The number $n$ in Theorem \ref{boundst} is called the {\bf principal quantum number}; it characterizes the energy of the state.
 The number $\ell$ is called the {\bf azimuthal quantum number}; it characterizes the eigenvalue of the spherical Laplacian $\Delta_{\rm sph}$, which has the physical interpretation as (minus) the {\bf orbital angular momentum operator} $\bold L^2=L_x^2+L_y^2+L_z^2$.
-Note that the operators $iL_x$, $iL_y$ and $iL_z$ are just the generators of the Lie algebra ${\rm Lie}(SO(3))$ acting on $\Bbb R^3$, i.e., we have
+By Exercise \ref{angmom}, the operators $iL_x$, $iL_y$ and $iL_z$ are just the generators of the Lie algebra ${\rm Lie}(SO(3))$ acting on $\Bbb R^3$, i.e., we have